Long Branch Railroad Images

 About Long Branch railroad stations:

-> The original train station on Third Avenue was opened in 1878 by the New York & Long Branch Railroad.
-It was also called the “East Long Branch Train Station.”
+• The original train station on Third Avenue was opened in 1878 by the New York & Long Branch Railroad.
 That structure was replaced in June 1955 with a new two-story brick station.
 When the $150,000 depot opened it was agreed that both the West End and Branchport train stations would discontinue service.
 The current LB station on Third Avenue was opened by NJ Transit in 1988 after electrification was completed.
 Is it me — does the appearance of this station get dimmer?

-> The original Elberon train station dates back in 1876.
+• The original Elberon train stop dates back in 1877.
+The first stone and brick depot was opened in 1903.
 It was touched with sad history — President James Garfield passed through on his way to his summer home for a hopeful recuperation after being shot in July 1881 (at the railroad station in Washington, DC); he died in Elberon two months later.
 The station was gutted by a spectacular fire in May 1988 during a major renovation.
 By June 1996, a new $3 million Elberon depot was opened.

 * * * * *